ARTICLE XV STUDENTS

 3. Prefer formal disciplinary charges.

 c.
-In cases involving the CUNY Policy on Sexual Misconduct and Sex Discrimination, both the complainant and respondent may be accompanied by an advisor of their choice (including an attorney) who may assist and advise throughout the entire process, including all meetings and hearings.
+In cases involving the CUNY Policy on Sexual Misconduct, both the Complainant and Respondent may be accompanied by an advisor of their choice (including an attorney) who may assist and advise throughout the entire process, including all meetings and hearings.
 Advisors may represent a party and fully participate at a hearing, but may not give testimony as a witness.

 e.
 The college may offer the respondent and the complainant the opportunity to participate in a mediation conference prior to the time the disciplinary hearing takes place in an effort to resolve the matter by mutual agreement (except in cases involving sexual assault, stalking and other forms of sexual violence).
 The conference shall be conducted by a qualified staff or faculty member designated by the chief student affairs officer.
 The following procedures shall be in effect at this conference:

-1. An effort shall be made to resolve the matter by mutual agreement through such process as the mediator deems most appropriate; provided, however, that the respondent and complainant must be notified of her/his/its right to end the mediation at any time.
+1. An effort shall be made to resolve the matter by mutual agreement through such process as the mediator deems most appropriate; provided, however, that the complainant must be notified of her/his right to end the mediation at any time.

-3. If no agreement is reached within a reasonable time (which, in cases involving CUNY’s Policy on Sexual Misconduct and Sex Discrimination is fifteen calendar days after the mediation begins, or if the respondent fails to appear, the faculty or staff member conducting the conference shall refer the matter back to the chief student affairs officer who may prefer disciplinary charges, or, if charges have been preferred, proceed to a disciplinary hearing.
+3. If no agreement is reached within a reasonable time, or if the respondent fails to appear, the faculty or staff member conducting the conference shall refer the matter back to the chief student affairs officer who may prefer disciplinary charges, or, if charges have been preferred, proceed to a disciplinary hearing.

 4. The faculty or staff member conducting the mediation conference is precluded from testifying at a college hearing regarding information received during the mediation conference, or presenting the case on behalf of the college.